Subject Source: Library of Congress Subject Headings

 Call Number: MS 320

-Overview: Correspondence, diaries, legal and financial records and memorabilia by and about the descendants of Lieutenant Thomas Leffingwell, one of the founders of Norwich, Connecticut.
+Abstract: Correspondence, diaries, legal and financial records and memorabilia by and about the descendants of Lieutenant Thomas Leffingwell, one of the founders of Norwich, Connecticut.
 The major groups of papers are those of Christopher Leffingwell (1734-1810), a merchant in Norwich and William Leffingwell (1765-1834), a stockbroker in New York and later a resident of New Haven.
 These groups contain papers on legal, financial and business transactions.
-Family correspondence during the Revolutionary War...
+Family correspondence during the Revolutionary...

 Call Number: MS 793

-Overview: The papers represent four generations of the Nehemiah Waterman family of Norwich, Connecticut.
+Abstract: The papers represent four generations of the Nehemiah Waterman family of Norwich, Connecticut.
 The principal figures are Elijah Waterman and his son Thomas Tileston Waterman, both Congregational ministers.
 The papers of Elijah Waterman consist of correspondence with other ministers, approximately 125 sermons, and histories of Woodstock, Pomfret, Lebanon and Hampton, Connecticut.
-The papers of Thomas Tileston Waterman also contain professional correspondence, sermons and religious publications....
+The papers of Thomas Tileston Waterman also contain professional correspondence, sermons and religious...

 Dates: 1757-1954, bulk 1757-1911